hjz/RecMeApp/README.md

 RecMeApp recommends venues by analyzing your Foursquare checkins.

-This was built for TechCrunch Disrupt hackathon 2012.
-[Presentation video.](http://video.aoljobs.com/recme-demo-517474034)
+This was built for the TechCrunch Disrupt hackathon 2012.
+Check out the [Presentation video.](http://video.aoljobs.com/recme-demo-517474034)

 ## How it works

-1. Get check-in's from 4sq
+1. Get checkins from 4sq
 2. Use Factual's crosswalk api to get from 4sq venue id -> factual venue id
 3. Use factual venue id to look up similar venues using Locu
 4. Do some filtering and processing on the results